Are walnuts good for you?

 Walnuts are a wrinkly, globe-like nut that is the fruit of the walnut tree.
 They grow in a hard shell that, when opened, reveals the walnut.
 This is then split in two, which is why you most commonly see them as flat segments.
 Walnuts are usually eaten raw or roasted.

 Discover our full range of health benefit guides and find out more about the health benefits of nuts.
-Also check out some of our delicious walnut recipes, from Bramley and walnut chutney to our walnut caramel tart.
+Plus, check out some of our delicious walnut recipes, from Bramley & walnut chutney to our walnut caramel tart.